cosmos/cosmos-sdk/docs/architecture/adr-059-test-scopes.md

 * Useful error messages not provided on from CI, requiring a developer to run the simulation locally to reproduce.

-### E2E tests

-End to end tests exercise the entire system as we understand it in as close an approximation to a production environment as is practical.
-Presently these tests are located at [tests/e2e](https://github.com/cosmos/cosmos-sdk/tree/main/tests/e2e) and rely on [testutil/network](https://github.com/cosmos/cosmos-sdk/tree/main/testutil/network) to start up an in-process Tendermint node.

-An application should be built as minimally as possible to exercise the desired functionality.
-The SDK uses an application will only the required modules for the tests.
-The application developer is advised to use its own application for e2e tests.

 #### Limitations

 In general the limitations of end to end tests are orchestration and compute cost.